 Coach Jon-Michael Brunner

-Jon-Michael (JM) Brunner is entering his first year as head coach of Wheeling Post 1’s Varsity Team.
+Jon-Michael (JM) Brunner is entering his second year as head coach of Wheeling Post 1’s Varsity Team.
 Brunner is no stranger to Post 1 as he has been a member of the coaching staff since 2014, servings as head coach for both the JV and 15-U teams.
 He takes over for Coach Mark Delbrugge who lead Wheeling Post 1 to three consecutive West Virginia State championships.

 Brunner was a three-sport standout at The Linsly School, earning four letters in both baseball and basketball and 3 in football.
 He is also a Wheeling Post 1 Alumnus having played four seasons with the organization.
 During that time, he earned a Gold Glove and was named the team’s MVP.